 Dr Alessia Tranchese

-My research has focused on the representation of violence against women in the media.
-More generally, I am interested in the relationship between media and society and, more precisely, in issues related to gender, power and discrimination both in traditional and new media.
+My research focuses on the representation of violence against women in the media, both traditional and online.
+I am interested in the relationship between media and society and, more precisely, in issues related to gender, power and discrimination both in traditional and new media.

 One of my most recent papers looked at how the media determine how we understand sexualised violence.

 I use both quantitative and qualitative methods of language analysis in my research, in particular a method called Corpus Linguistics within the framework of Critical Discourse Analysis.